tomtwinkle/go-pr-release-action/README.md

         GO_PR_RELEASE_REVIEWERS: tomtwinkle              # Optional.
 PullRequest reviewers.
 Multiple reviewers can be specified, separated by `commas`
         GO_PR_RELEASE_DRY_RUN: false                     # Optional. if true, display only the results to be created without creating PullRequest
 ```

+## Environment variables

+The same as [go-pr-release configuration](https://github.com/tomtwinkle/go-pr-release#configuration) can be used.